 Didn't matter if you could skate for real or not, five minutes with this and you were fully fluent in the language of the sport: the varial heelflip, the indy nosebone, the pop shove-it, the manual, and the rocket air.
 Okay, maybe more like 15 minutes.
 And even then you didn't always know how you were doing the moves, and you sure as shit weren't always landing them.
 But anyway: what a game.
 Fluid controls (once you had them committed to memory), quick-session gameplay (making it ideal for pad-swapping between mates), and a memorable soundtrack (how many albums did Styles of Beyond sell off the back of this?) made for one hell of a distraction from lectures, homework, getting the bus to the office, and feeding the cats/kids (select as appropriate based on your own experience).
 Watch it in action.

 Shenmue (1999, Dreamcast) and Shenmue II (2001, Dreamcast and Xbox)

 There's going to be a few entries like this so get used to it, situations where we can't just pick one game from a series.
-For Shenmue, it makes sense to include both of the games released so far, as they're parts of the same story – one that is still unfolding, as producer Yu Suzuki is currently making a third instalment.
-What Shenmue provided was real freedom within an immersive open world in a way that'd rarely, if ever, been realised previously.
-The player's character, Ryo Hazuki, could call on neighbours (mostly by just letting himself in), and the game's mix of puzzle solving, investigation and combat made for a singularly compelling experience.
+For Shenmue, it makes sense to include both of the games released so far, as they're parts of the same story—one that is still unfolding, as producer Yu Suzuki is currently making a third installment.
+What Shenmue provided was real freedom within an immersive open world in a way that'd rarely, if ever, been realized previously.
+The player's character, Ryo Hazuki, could call on neighbors (mostly by just letting himself in), and the game's mix of puzzle solving, investigation, and combat made for a singularly compelling experience.
 It could be incredibly slow at times, and the dialogue is awful, but there's something to Shenmue and its sequel that, even when played today, is just a little bit magical.
 It shouldn't work, but it does superbly.
 Watch it in action.

 Resident Evil 4 (2005, multi-platform)